top of page

 Strawberry Tiger

 In the habitat directly before you with the large den in the back, is BaBuVa, a female Tiger.
 BaBuVa, is known as a golden, or tabby, or strawberry-colored Tiger due to lighter coloration.
 She and sixteen other Lions, Tigers and big cat hybrids as well as two Grizzly Bears were rescued by The Wild Animal Sanctuary from a facility in Indiana that was cited for dozens of violations of the Animal Welfare Act and Endangered Species Act.
-Following a court order to remove all of the animals from the property, including primates and other big cats that went to other sanctuaries, BaBuVa came to her new home at TWAS where she has only known comfort and ease – relaxing in the lush tall grass, or in the stream that runs through her large acreage habitat.
+With her, is a male Tiger named Duke - discovered as a cub in a crate when police investigated a call in Albuquerque.
+Though rescued separately, both Tigers have only known comfort and ease since their arrivals.
+Playing with another tiger for the first time in their lives, relaxing in the lush tall grass, or in the stream that runs through their large acreage habitat.

 The Four Ring Habitats

 On your right are four ring habitats for some smaller animals.
-In the second ring live Bobcats with a couple of them coming a private-owner situation and another rescued from a shopping mall in Des Moines, Iowa.
-The fourth ring has an older Coyote from that same shopping mall and a female Coyote rescued from a private owner situation in Colorado.
+They were either recently rescued or are retiring from the excitement of a large habitat as they became older and required special accommodations.
+In the second ring live Bobcats - one coming from a private-owner situation and another rescued from a shopping mall in Des Moines, Iowa.
+Bobcats also live in the third ring, formerly used in a photography game farm operation.
+Finally, the fourth ring has an older Coyote from that same shopping mall and a female Coyote rescued from a private owner situation in California.

 bottom of page